 The first thing you’ll be prompted to do is search for the device by brand.
 Once you’ve searched for and found TP-Link/Kasa, tap on that.
 On the next screen, you’ll select the Kasa device that you’re trying to install.

 Follow the prompts to sign in and authorize a link between your Kasa app and SmartThings.
 Once you’re done, and your device is added, you can now add it to the room or group of your choice in the SmartThings app.

 When You Need The Kasa App

 Using the Kasa app to setup, and even use your Kasa smart devices daily can be optional.
-However, the only time when it isn’t optional, is when it comes to Firmware updates.
+However, the only time when it isn’t optional, is when it comes to Firmware version updates.

 These are updates to the inner workings of your Kasa devices.
 Whether it’s a bug fix or a security enhancement, the only way you can keep your Kasa devices updated, is via the Kasa app.

 To perform a Firmware update, from the home screen of your Kasa app, go to “Me” on the bottom right-hand of the screen.

 The following screen will show you the option for Firmware Update.
 Once you tap on that, you’ll see if any updates are needed or available.
 Perform these updates to make sure your Kasa product stays running with the latest enhancements.

 Skipping out on using the Kasa app entirely is a daring, if not near impossible, feat.
 Using it for setting up Kasa devices is ideal, and for updates, it’s necessary.
 Fortunately, though, there are ways to get around not having to use it all the time.